bpas247/css385-final/docs/index.md

 - initialized final project repository (this one).
 - Deployed website via GitHub Pages and Jekyll.

+##### Jeremiah's Log

+During the creation of the paper prototype, I aided in brainstorming ideas of initial game flow.
+After our process I sketched a prototype level, the initial inventory UI and a prototype of what a weapon drop would look like in our game.

 ## Playable Game
 ## Playtesting Reports